apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

         <strong>create_statement_set()</strong>
       </td>
       <td>
-        Create a StatementSet instance which accepts DML statements or Tables.
+        Creates a StatementSet instance which accepts DML statements or Tables.
         It can be used to execute a multi-sink job.
       </td>
       <td class="text-center">